Empirical adequacy of the time operator canonically conjugate to a Hamiltonian generating translations: Diversity from the physical meaning of the observables

-It was already shown in \cite{Sto2021SpaceThePreferredBasisCannotUniquelyEmergeFromTheQuantumStructure} that if the Hamiltonian and the state vector alone allow the recovery of any such structure which can be interpreted as the $3$D-space, a preferred basis, or a preferred factorization of the Hilbert space, there are infinitely many physically distinct but unitarily equivalent such structures.
-The proofs from \cite{Sto2021SpaceThePreferredBasisCannotUniquelyEmergeFromTheQuantumStructure} are general, but they may seem too abstract.
-Here we saw that the examples from this article provide infinitely many concrete counterexamples to the {\HSF} Thesis, because the physical content of the operators representing observables in the two systems can be inequivalent.
+The following Corollary shows that the examples from this article provide infinitely many concrete counterexamples to the {\HSF} Thesis, because the physical content of the operators representing observables in the two systems can be non-equivalent.